openeuler-mirror/docs/content/en/docs/Administration/user-and-user-group-management.md

 ### Changing the Current Group of a User to a Specified Group

-When a user belongs to more than one user group at the same time, run the **newgrp** command to change the current group of the user to other user groups, so as to have the permissions of other user groups.
+If a user belongs to multiple user groups, run the **newgrp** command to switch the user to another user group after logging in to the system.
+Then, the user has the permission of other user groups.

 For example, run the following command to change the current group of the user userexample to the user group Test: